yingweiwo

 Therapeutic Uses

-Antihypertensive effects and safety of Prinivil have been established in pediatric patients aged 6 to 16 years.
-No relevant differences between the adverse reaction profile for pediatric patients and adult patients were identified.
-Safety and effectiveness of Prinivil have not been established in pediatric patients under the age of 6 or in pediatric patients with glomerular filtration rate <30 mL/min/1.73 sq m.
+The antihypertensive effect and safety of Prinivil have been demonstrated in children aged 6 to 16 years.
+No significant differences in the adverse reaction profile were found between pediatric and adult patients.
+The safety and efficacy of Prinivil in children under 6 years of age or children with a glomerular filtration rate <30 mL/min/1.73 m² have not been established.

-Adverse effects reported in greater than 1% of patients receiving lisinopril for the management of heart failure and more frequently than with placebo include dizziness, hypotension, headache, diarrhea, chest pain, nausea, abdominal pain, rash, and upper respiratory tract infection.
+Adverse reactions occurring in more than 1% of patients receiving lisinopril for heart failure, and at a higher rate than in the placebo group, include dizziness, hypotension, headache, diarrhea, chest pain, nausea, abdominal pain, rash, and upper respiratory tract infection.
+For more complete data on lisinopril (23 total), please visit the HSDB records page.

 Pharmacodynamics

-Lisinopril is an angiotensin converting enzyme inhibitor used to treat hypertension, heart failure, and myocardial infarction.
-Lisinopril is not a prodrug, and functions by inhibition of angiotensin converting enzyme as well as the renin angiotensin aldosterone system.
-It has a wide therapeutic index and a long duration of action as patients are generally given 10-80mg daily.
+Lisinopril is an angiotensin-converting enzyme inhibitor used to treat hypertension, heart failure, and myocardial infarction.
+Lisinopril is not a prodrug; its mechanism of action is through inhibition of angiotensin-converting enzyme and the renin-angiotensin-aldosterone system.
+Because patients typically take 10-80 mg daily, this drug has a broad therapeutic index and a long duration of action.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.